themayankjha/JAKYM/README.md

 ## Installation

+For Arch Linux users, jakym is available in the AUR.
+Simply use your favourate helper to get it.

 To Update jakym simply run ```pip install --upgrade jakym```

 ### Installing ffmpeg

 ffmpeg is required for this program to work correctly.
 Install ffmpeg by following these steps:

 - On Linux - <https://www.tecmint.com/install-ffmpeg-in-linux/>
 - On Windows - <https://www.wikihow.com/Install-FFmpeg-on-Windows>